amitxv/PC-Tuning/docs/pre-install.md

 ## Configure Partitions

 Configure a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) to separate environments for work/bloatware and your real-time application.
 This way you will not be forced to install bloatware on the same partition where you will be using your real-time application.
-You can do this by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) in disk management which will create unallocated space for the new operating system to be installed to.
+You can do this by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) in Disk Management which will create unallocated space for installing the new operating system.

 ## What Version of Windows Should You Use?

 - Generally, older versions of Windows are superior for real-time tasks as the concern for power efficiency and security is heightened after each edition release.
 For this reason, Windows 7 is the preferable choice but lacks driver support for modern hardware and developers are increasingly dropping support for legacy operating systems

 - Earlier versions of Windows lack anti-cheat (due to lack of security updates) and driver support (commonly GPU, NIC), so some users are forced to use newer builds.
-See a table below of the minimum version required to install drivers for a given GPU as of July 2023
+See the table below of the minimum version required to install drivers for a given GPU as of July 2023

     |GPU|Minimum Windows Version|
     |---|---|